Home – Regulations Hub – ISO 14001

 - Conduct an initial environmental review and create a gap analysis.

-- Create a project plan and inform and educate all staff.
+- Create a project plan and inform and educate staff.

 - Design and implement the EMS, followed by continuous improvement.

-Auditors will focus on ten clauses when assessing certification.
+Auditors will focus on seven clauses when assessing certification.
 These cover areas such as the context of the organisation, leadership commitment, planning, support, operations, performance evaluation, and improvement.

 Timeframe for ISO 14001 Compliance